Echoes

 A neighbor holds a cardboard sign that reads “FREE THEM ALL” up toward the windows of the MDC in Brooklyn.

-A group of advocates stand in silence outside the Brooklyn Metropolitan Detention Center, holding signs that read "ICE DETAINS OUR NEIGHBORS HERE," "SANCTUARY NOT DETENTION!," and "NO HUMAN BEING IS ILLEGAL," while while a vigil participant (right) looks on.
+In silence outside the Brooklyn Metropolitan Detention Center, advocates hold “ICE DETAINS OUR NEIGHBORS HERE,” “SANCTUARY NOT DETENTION!,” and “NO HUMAN BEING IS ILLEGAL,” while a vigil participant looks on.

-During the weekly vigil, Father Juan Carlos Ruíz raises his hand while speaking into a microphone, reacting to the shouts from detainees inside the Brooklyn Metropolitan Detention Center.
-Behind him, neighbors hold signs that read "THIS IS AN ICE JAIL...
-WE CHOOSE FREEDOM" and "LOVE FAMILIES END DETENTION."
+Father Juan Carlos Ruiz raises his hand while speaking into a microphone, reacting to the shouts from detainees inside the Brooklyn Metropolitan Detention Center.
+Behind him, neighbors hold “THIS IS AN ICE JAIL...
+WE CHOOSE FREEDOM” and “LOVE FAMILIES END DETENTION.”

-Looking up toward the high, narrow windows of the Brooklyn MDC, a neighbor shouts to be heard by the detainees inside.
-Although they are visible only from a distance, the community gathers every week with signs that read "LOVE FAMILIES END DETENTION" and "ICE DESTROYS FAMILIES" to show those held within that they are not alone.
+Looking up toward the high, narrow windows of the Brooklyn MDC, a voice rises to reach the detainees inside.
+Although they are visible only from a distance, the community gathers every week with “LOVE FAMILIES END DETENTION” and “ICE DESTROYS FAMILIES” to show those held within that they are not alone.

 The imposing facade of the Brooklyn Metropolitan Detention Center stands as a silent witness to the weekly vigils.
 From the high, narrow slits in the concrete, detainees often shout to the advocates below, their voices echoing against the building's walls during the demonstrations.